zeqiwu1202/zeqiwu1202.github.io/_pages/about.md

 Hi!
 My name is [Zeqi Wu](zeqiwu1202.github.io).
 I'm currently a Ph.D. candidate at the Institute of Statistics and Big data, Renmin University of China, advised by [Prof.Zheng Zhang](https://sites.google.com/view/zheng-zhang/home), and a visiting Ph.D. student at the School of Management and Economics, the Chinese University of Hong Kong, Shenzhen, advised by [Prof.Chunrong Ai](https://sme.cuhk.edu.cn/en/teacher/1178).
 Before that, I earned my Bachelor's degree in Statistics from Department of Statistics and Data Science, School of Economics, Xiamen University in 2023.

-My research interests lie in causal inference, semi/non-parametric estimation and inference, policy evaluation and learning, and spatial and network econometrics.
+My research focuses on causal inference, semi- and non-parametric estimation and inference, policy evaluation and learning, as well as spatial and network econometrics.

 Contact: wuzeqi `at` ruc `dot` edu `dot` cn